-Tuition is at no cost to each student.
+Tuition for one course per term is at no cost to the student.
+If other classes are taken in the same term, tuition is reduced by half for those courses.
 Students are required to pay for fees and books.
 Limited scholarships are available.
-Additionally, students must provide their own transportation or use public transportation to attend OCCC.